Get exclusive member benefits & effect social change. Join Today

-An erythrocyte sedimentation rate (ESR) test does not diagnose one specific condition.
-Instead, it helps your doctor determine whether you are experiencing inflammation.
+An erythrocyte sedimentation rate (ESR) test is sometimes called a sedimentation rate test or sed rate test.
+This test doesn’t diagnose one specific condition.
+Instead, it helps your doctor determine whether you’re experiencing inflammation.
 The doctor will look at ESR results along with other information or test results to help figure out a diagnosis.
-Which tests are ordered will depend on your symptoms.
-This test can also be used to monitor inflammatory diseases.
+The tests ordered will depend on your symptoms.
+This test can also monitor inflammatory diseases.

 ESR test results are measured in mm/hr, or millimeters per hour.

-In addition, abnormal results don’t tell your doctor what is actually wrong.
+Abnormal results don’t tell your doctor what is actually wrong.
 Instead, they indicate a need to look further.
 Your doctor will usually order follow-up tests if your ESR results are too high or low.

 Written by: Gretchen Holm